-Batteries: Located on the port side of the engine room.
+Battery or Batteries: Located on the port side of the engine room.

-Battery Charger: Located on the forward wall on the port side of the engine room.
+Battery Charger (If Equipped): Located on the port side of the engine room, on the forward wall.

-Battery Switches Panel: Located on the port side of the transom storage hatch.
+Battery Switches: Located in the storage hatch under the helm seat.